 Urging you to do more in less time.

 To tighten those abs.

-To take leaps into 58 degree plunge pools every day to reach “peak performance” (Tony Robbins actually does this).
+Take leaps into 58-degree plunge pools every day to reach “peak performance” (Tony Robbins actually does this).

 To do.
 Do.
 Do.